Yousef-Shihade/Yousef-Shihade/README.md

-### I'm Yousef 👋
+### Hi, I'm Yousef 👋

 🎓 Final-year B.Sc.
 Data Science student at the University of Haifa, currently interning at **BellBoy Robotics** working on automated visual inspection using **Computer Vision** and **Vision-Language AI** systems.
-I'm particularly drawn to **Machine Learning**, **Computer Vision**, and **Data Engineering**. 🔍 I enjoy building end-to-end pipelines and diving deep into complex problems, continuously learning to stay at the forefront of the field.
+I'm particularly drawn to **Machine Learning**, **Computer Vision**, and **Data Engineering**. 🔍 I enjoy building end-to-end pipelines and diving deep into complex problems — continuously learning to stay at the forefront of the field.

 ### 🛠 Coding Languages & Tools